tteeoo/tteeoo.github.io/src/writings.md

 Palantir sees you cry
 Palantir finds you a sad person
 Palantir sends you a candy bar in the mail
-You realize the West is the greates civilization
+You realize the West is the greatest civilization
 ```

 ### Berlin